The Federal Communication Commission has issued a Declaratory Ruling and Order to clarify the HIPAA telephone rules regarding calls and patients.

 An area in which the ruling still holds a little ambiguity is HIPAA compliant automated telephone calls to patients.
 Although going into great detail about what constitutes an autodialing device, the FCC ruling does little to reconcile HIPAA compliance with the 2013 ban on telephone calls and text messages to mobile phones from an automatic telephone dialing system.

-Before the ban, consent could be inferred by a previous relationship between the sender and the recipient (the healthcare supplier and the patient).
-From October 16 2013 onwards, the FCC requires previous written, unambiguous consent from the person receiving calls on a mobile phone from an autodialing device.
+Before the ban, consent could be inferred by a previous relationship between the sender and the recipient (the healthcare provider and the patient).
+From October 16 2013 onward, the FCC requires previous written, unambiguous consent from the person receiving calls on a mobile phone from an autodialing device.

-Although an exemption was issued for HIPAA compliant automated calls to patients´ landlines, healthcare providers should go on avoiding liability for breaches of ECPA by asking their patients for written consent to receive text messages on the mobile phones that may have been made by an autodialing device.
+Although an exemption was issued for HIPAA compliant automated calls to patients’ landlines, healthcare providers can avoid liability for breaches of ECPA rules by asking their patients for written consent to receive text messages on the mobile phones, which may include text messages sent by an autodialing device.

-Ironically, automated appointment reminders shared to mobile devices via a third-party texting service are permitted under the FCC ruling provided that the texting service provider signs a Business Associate Agreement (BAA).
-It is hoped that the situation in relation to HIPAA compliant automated calls to patients will be outlined soon.
+Ironically, automated appointment reminders shared to mobile devices via a third-party texting service are permitted under the FCC ruling, provided that the texting service provider signs a Business Associate Agreement (BAA) with the covered entity.
+It is hoped that the situation in relation to HIPAA compliant automated calls to patients will be updated soon to correct these ambiguities.

 A complete copy of the ruling can be viewed here.